-The bottles also come in a wide array of colors and sizes and have a pleasing, classic look.
-They start at about $24 on Amazon for their insulated version and we have no problem endorsing them.
+The bottles also come in a wide array of colours and sizes and have a pleasing, classic look.
+They start at about £20 on Amazon for their insulated version and we have no problem endorsing them.

 Chilly BottlesChilly’s offering was the other stainless steel bottle that blew us away in testing.
 Again it uses vacuum technology to keep drinks hot or, as its name suggests, cold for up to 20 hours.

-The looks are certainly distinct – sleek shape, a range of colors and the distinctive Chilly logo.
+The looks are certainly distinct – sleek shape, a range of colours and the distinctive Chilly logo.
 This one comes in 260ml, 500ml and 750ml.
 They start from £13 on Amazon.

 We did find this bottle slightly easier to hold but probably preferred Klean Kanteen slightly to drink from.